470Aiden/CSO-game-/README.md

 CONTROLS:

-W - move up
+W or up arrow key - move up
-A - move left
+A or left arrow key - move left
-S - move down
+S or down arrow key - move down
-D - move right
+D or right arrow key - move right

 E - Interact

+Coming soon:
+- sfx for events and interactions
+- additional characters and storylines
+- more difficult levels